 In trench 75, under 0.09m of turf and topsoil, was 0.16m of ploughsoil (7502).
 Under 7502, in the north-east corner of the trench, was a 0.10m thick patch of reddish-brown silty loam with numerous flecks of charcoal (7505), which extended up to 0.3m into the trench.
 This was probably the result of bioturbation, possibly under an area of scrub burning, though part of a ceramic tuyère (SF75131) was recovered from this layer.
 Beneath this was another 0.10m of ploughsoil (7503), similar to that above but more orange in colour and stonier.
 This lay directly on the dense layer of stone (Plate 34).
 This stone deposit (7504/7506) was composed of at least 80% stones and axe debris in a brown silty loam matrix.
 The stones were densely packed and up to 0.20m long.
-A high proportion of the deposit was recorded in plan and axe debris on the surface of the deposit was lifted and individually numbered and marked on the plan.
+A high proportion of the deposit was composed of axe flakes and other axe debris, including a roughout (SF75124).
+This deposit was recorded in plan and axe debris on the surface of the deposit was lifted and individually numbered and marked on the plan.
 Most of the flakes on the surface of 7504/7506 lay horizontally, but many of those throughout the deposit also lay fairly level or slightly sloping.
 Flakes and other debris were distributed throughout the deposit with no obvious layers purely of flakes.